zihaojoe/JobpostDetection/README.md

 ```
 * Set `MYSQL_USER` to the "master username" that you used to create the database server.
 * Set `MYSQL_PASSWORD` to the "master password" that you used to create the database server.
 * Set `MYSQL_HOST` to be the RDS instance endpoint from the console.
+Defaults to `nw-msia423-joe.c7e9ftl52ogd.us-east-2.rds.amazonaws.com`.
 * Set `MYSQL_HOST` to be `3306`.
 * Set `DATABASE_NAME` to the name of the database you want to operate in.
+Defaults to `msia423_project_db`.
 * Set `SQLITE` to the host name for the sqlite base.
+Defaults to `///data/msia423_project_db.db`.

 **Notice:**
-* If you want to use MySQL, ignore the `SQLITE` variable.
+* If you want to use MySQL, you can ignore the `SQLITE` variable.
 On the contrast, if you want to use SQLite, just set `SQLITE` and ignore all the others.
-* Verify that you are on the northwestern vpn before you continue on with MySQL
+* Verify that you are on the northwestern vpn before you continue on with MySQL.
+* Follow the following docker commands to differentiate between local SQLite and MySQL.
+* You can use `MYSQL_USER=msia423instructor` and `MYSQL_PASSWORD=zzu8431` to perform queries to the table.

 #### 2. Run the Docker to upload data to S3 bucket